sverweij/dependency-cruiser/doc/rules-reference.md

 By default dependency-cruiser does not take dependencies between typescript modules that don't exist after compilation to javascript.
 Pass this command line switch to _do_ take them into account.

+Switch this option to `true` if you _do_ want to take them into account (as a bonus, typically this will speed up the cruise).

+If you want to be able to define rules on whether dependencies exist only before compilation or also after (with `preCompilationOnly`) you can pass the value `"specify"`.

 <details>
 <summary><b>Pre-compilation dependencies example: only importing a type</b></summary>